rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type NodeToReplaceInput.
 - Returns NodeToReplaceReply.
+### nodetunnelstatuses
+List of node tunnel status.

+- There is a single argument of type GetNodesInput.
+- Returns NodeTunnelStatusConnection.
 ### nosqlstoragelocations
 List of Mosaic Storage Locations used for NoSQL backups